 Saturday Night Pacific, Cape Perpetua, Yachats, OR

 On this Oregon Coast trip, 55 MPH winds and rain kept me in my car photographing seagulls who had hunkered down in the grass.
-But if you wait long enough, the day will come when the seagulls fly, the light is perfect, and all the scenes are above average.
+But waiting long enough, the day comes when the seagulls fly, the light is perfect, and all the scenes are above average.

 Wabash Avenue Magic